Drabis/profile/README.md

   Click the GitHub link provided above to the APP REPO.
 Click on the green button that says Clone or Download and Choose how you would like to download: using the SSH/HTTPS keys or download the zip file.
 If using SSH/HTTPS Key: You will copy the link shown and type git clone paste URL here.
 If using Download ZIP: Click on Download Zip.
 Locate the file and double-click it to unzip the file.
 Locate the unzipped folder and open it

   ## User Story

+  AS A manager
-  As a companie owner, I want to generate a webpage that displays my team's basic info so that I have quick access to emails and GitHub profiles.
+I WANT to generate a webpage that displays my team's basic info SO THAT I have quick access to their emails and GitHub profiles

   ## Tests
     npm test